Geoff Palmer (musician): Biography

-Palmer was born in 1980 in Wakefield, Massachusetts, and as a teenager became the bassist for the Portsmouth, New Hampshire punk rock band The Queers.
-He played on the band's 1998 release's Everything's OK and Punk Rock Confidential.
-Following his departure from The Queers, he was the guitarist/singer for The Nobodys, and then his longtime band The Guts.

-The Guts were formed by Palmer, along with bassist Nate Doyle and drummer Rick Orcutt, when they were students at Portsmouth High School.
-Originally known as She's a Guy, they changed the band's name to The Guts.
+Palmer was born in 1980 in Wakefield, Massachusetts.
+As a teenager, he became the bassist for the Portsmouth, New Hampshire punk rock band The Queers.
+He played on the band's 1998 releases Everything's OK and Punk Rock Confidential.
+Following his departure from The Queers, he was the singer and guitarist for The Nobodys.
+Shortly thereafter, he formed the band The Guts.
+Originally known as She's a Guy, The Guts were formed by Palmer, bassist Nate Doyle and drummer Rick Orcutt, whilst students at Portsmouth High School.